vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 *Illustration from [ColBERT paper](https://arxiv.org/abs/2004.12832)*

 Unlike the *all to all* query document interaction model, the late interaction *ColBERT* model enables processing the documents offline since the per term contextual embedding is independent of the query.

-This significantly speeds up query evaluation since at query time we only need to calculate the contextual query term embeddings and finally calculate the MaxSim operator over the pre-computed contextualized embeddings for the documents we want to re-rank.
+This significantly speeds up onstage query evaluation since at query time one just need to calculate the contextual query term embeddings and calculate the MaxSim operator over the pre-computed contextualized embeddings for the documents we want to re-rank.

 As demonstrated in the paper, the late interaction ColBERT model achieves almost the same ranking accuracy